 To increase the pH level of the pool, either add sodium carbonate or sodium bicarbonate in the water.
 It’s best to keep the level between 7.2 to 7.8.
 On the contrary, when you tested the pH level and it came too high, you have to reduce the level.

-There are two chemicals that are used vastly to reduce the pH level in the water and these are sodium bisulfate which is also known as dry acid, the other one is muriatic acid.
+Two chemicals are used vastly to reduce the pH level in the water and these are sodium bisulfate which is also known as dry acid, the other one is muriatic acid.
 Add any of these chemicals to your pool according to the instructions that come with the acid package.
 Avoid using these on windy days and wear protective gears while using these.

 Now that you know how to fix green/cloudy pool water, it’s time to learn how to clean the green pool walls and equipment.
 Let’s jump right in?